SquireGames/Questia-Game-Website/_posts/2019-03-23-past,present,future.md

 ---
 author: Matthew Kaminski
-title: What is Questia, its History and its Future
+title: What Questia is, its History and its Future
 ---

 Questia is a 2D action-adventure game primarily centered around questing and boss fighting.